 Smith also helped the Nuggets become an excellent team in 2008-09.
-The Nuggets went 54-28 that year, which was the most wins for the team since the 1975-76 season.
-The team then reached the Western Conference Finals that year, and Smith ultimately scored 14.9 points per game in the playoffs overall that season.
+The Nuggets went 54-28 that year — the most wins for the team since the 1975-76 season.
+The team reached the Western Conference Finals that year, and Smith ultimately scored 14.9 points per game in the playoffs overall.

-After playing in only 35 games in 2011-12, Smith was one of the best players in the league in 2012-13.
-He averaged 18.1 points per game and 5.3 rebounds that season for the Knicks, which were both career-highs.
-Smith’s play ultimately helped him earn the Sixth Man of the Year award that season.
+After playing in only 35 games in 2011-12, Smith was among the best players in the league in 2012-13.
+He averaged 18.1 points per game and 5.3 rebounds that season for the Knicks, both career highs.
+Smith’s play ultimately helped him earn the 2013 Sixth Man of the Year award.

-The Cavaliers then lost in overtime to the Warriors 124-114, and lost the series in four games.
+The Cavaliers lost in overtime to the Warriors 124-114 and lost the series in four games.

 The NBA once fined Smith for posting an inappropriate photo

-During the 2012 NBA season, when Smith was playing for the Knicks, the NBA fined him $25,000.
+During the 2012 NBA season, when Smith played for the Knicks, the NBA fined him $25,000.
 This came after he posted a semi-nude photo of a woman on Twitter, according to Sporting News.

-The photo, which was ultimately deleted, was of model Tahiry Jose, who is also known for being on Love & Hip Hop: New York in the past.
+The photo, which was ultimately deleted, was of model Tahiry Jose, who is known for being on Love & Hip Hop: New York.
 Bleacher Report reported Smith and Jose were dating at the time.
-The picture then started somewhat of a Twitter beef between him and Jose’s ex at the time, Joe Budden, according to Bleacher Report.
-It was just not a good look at all.
+The picture then started somewhat of a Twitter beef between him and Jose’s ex, Joe Budden.
+It was just not a good look.

 J.R.
-Smith, again, has had a lot of really great and a lot of really bad moments in his NBA career.
-The time he posted the inappropriate photo of Tahiry Jose on Twitter definitely goes down as one of those bad moments.
+Smith played his last NBA game on October 4, 2020.
+He had many great and bad moments in his NBA career.
+The time he posted the inappropriate photo of Jose on Twitter definitely goes down as one of those bad moments.

 Stats courtesy of Basketball Reference